oke-aditya/quickvision/CONTRIBUTING.md

 #### 2. Confirm PR was created:

-Ensure your pr is listed [here](https://github.com/Quick-AI/quickvision/pulls)
+Ensure your PR is listed [here](https://github.com/Quick-AI/quickvision/pulls)

 3. Updating a PR: